Case overview

-The parents in this case appealed to the High Court when they lost a First-tier Tribunal appeal about school placement.
-The local authority (“LA”) had refused on the grounds that it would be incompatible with the efficient use of resources, as the provision that would be needed for him in the parent’s choice of school would be far more expensive than the place at the LA’s choice of school (which was, the First-tier Tribunal considered, better able to meet his needs).
+In this case, the local authority (LA) refused to name the school the parents had asked for because it would be incompatible with the efficient use of resources.
+This was because the provision that would be needed for him in the parent’s choice of school would be far more expensive than the place at the LA’s choice of school (which the SEND Tribunal considered was better able to meet his needs).

-“... one has to look at the figures, decide whether there is an additional cost, and then do a balancing exercise weighing the additional cost against the parents’ preference ... it is partly a factual exercise and partly a balancing exercise.”
+“... [the LA] has to look at the figures, decide whether there is an additional cost, and then do a balancing exercise weighing the additional cost against the parents’ preference ... it is partly a factual exercise and partly a balancing exercise.”

-This case remains relevant for naming a school in an EHC plan, as the language which was the subject of the judgement has been retained in s.
-39(4) of the Children and Families Act 2014.
+This case remains relevant for naming a school in an EHC plan, because the language which the judgement looked at is now in section 39(4) of the Children and Families Act 2014.

 No case report is available online.